-When I was writing Le Road Trip I stayed away from Paris because I didn’t want any new information or experiences to corrupt the specific memories I was trying to pin down in my Damn France Book.
-But that didn’t stop me from gathering my Wish List, my Must Do List of people, places, and things I have to check out.
+When I was writing Le Road Trip I stayed away from traveling to Paris because I didn’t want any new information or experiences to corrupt the specific memories I was trying to pin down in my Damn France Book.
+But that didn’t stop me from gathering my Wish List, my Must Do List of people, places, and things I have to check out the next time I’m en ville.
 Top of the list: this baguette vending machine (above).

 And I want to see the last pissoir in Paris (on theBoulevard Arago, near the famed La Sante prison, 14th arr.).